ingadhoc/partner/partner_state/README.rst

 To use this module, you need to:

 #.
-In the partner view clik the button to approve , or potencial to approve.
+In the partner view clik the button to approve, or potencial to approve.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas